Rolls-Royce Merlin alternative uses

 The Rolls-Royce Merlin, although designed as an aero engine, was used in other applications both on land and at sea.
-A derivative called the Meteor was developed for use in tanks.
+An unsupercharged derivative called the Meteor was developed for use in tanks.

 Automotive

-Michael Wilcock of Sussex, England, built the Swandean Spitfire Special, using a Merlin XXV engine acquired from a scrap yard for one hundred and forty pounds.
+Michael Wilcock of Sussex, England, built the Swandean Spitfire Special, using a Merlin XXV engine acquired from a scrap yard for £140.
 The engine was installed in a home-brewed chassis confected from two Daimler Dingo scout car chassis.
 The car was run in the Brighton Speed Trials in 1953, and was sold to James Duffy of St. Louis, Missouri, in 1956.
 As of 2005, the vehicle is still in St. Louis, where it is undergoing restoration.

-The Beast
+"The Beast"

 In the 1960s, engineer Paul Jameson put a Rolls-Royce Meteor engine into a chassis he built himself.
 He did not get around to building a body, and sold the car to Epsom-based automatic transmission specialist John Dodd, who had supplied the automatic gearbox.
 Fibre Glass Repairs in Bromley, Kent, fitted a fibreglass body, based around a modified Ford Capri 'funny car' bodyshell, and the finished car, registered in the UK in 1972, was named The Beast.
 The Beast was extremely popular at car shows all over Europe, featuring in numerous custom car publications in the 1970s and 1980s.
 It was once listed in the Guinness Book of Records as the world's most powerful road car.

 At some point in the late 1970s or early 1980s, the first iteration of the Beast caught fire on the way back from a car show in Stockholm (a trip during which Dodd was purportedly invited to meet Carl XVI Gustaf, King of Sweden, who wished to see the car).
 Dodd was unable to extinguish the fire - the Beast was reduced to a burnt wreck, and had to be rebuilt.
 As such, the Beast has used two different fibreglass bodies during its life; the first (mk1) was the Ford Capri-inspired shape in dark red, as supplied by Fibre Glass Repairs, and the existing Beast (mk2) is a 2-door estate car in beige.
 The engine used in the mk1 Beast was a Meteor tank engine as supplied by Jameson, but upon rebuilding the car after the fire, Dodd sourced a Merlin engine from a Boulton Paul Balliol training aircraft.
 The engine drives a General Motors TH400 automatic transmission, via the step-up gearbox devised by Dodd to allow the low-revving Merlin engine to work properly with the conventional GM transmission.
 Perhaps due to space constraints as well as roadworthiness considerations, the Merlin used in the Beast is non-supercharged.
 Power has never been independently verified, although a figure of around 950 bhp is estimated.
 Dodd claimed that the highest speed he achieved in the Beast was in the region of 185 mph (around 300 km/h), although the theoretical top speed is higher.